michielpauw/Ethereum_Chapter/Session 3.md

 You just started the deployment of your first Smart Contract.
 Congratulations!
 In the console at the bottom of the Remix IDE, you can click on `view on etherscan`.
 Click this to see the status of the transaction.
 Most likely, most of the details are 'Pending', and there is not a lot of information that you get from this page.
 If you click on MetaMask, you also see the Contract Deployment, with a Pending status.
 From experience, the deployment can take between one and ten minutes, but the speed and price of a transaction depend on a number of things.

 Before we investigate this, it is good to know the basic Ether conversions that you will encounter: 1 ether = 10^9 gwei = 10^18 wei.
 To put that into a 'time perspective': on the Ropsten test network, it took me 30 hours to mine approximately 9 ether, and then in the following 15 hours I did not mine a single block.
 9 ether should be enough for all of us for the remainder of this workshop, though.
+You can find me here: https://ropsten.etherscan.io/address/0x194d354f8Ac6F72cC53879812dd3c9822233e48e#mine

 ### What are gas price, gas limit, and all those values?